 By Sam Yang - Get similar updates here

-During a talk about Waking Up: A Guide to Spirituality Without Religion, Harris explains how we can learn from death, without a secondary teacher other than death itself.
-If we do not fear reflecting on death, we can live a good life, and eventually a good death:
+During a talk about Waking Up: A Guide to Spirituality Without Religion, Harris explains how death can teach us how to value life.
+If we do not fear reflecting on death, we can live a good life—and eventually a good death:

 Harris posits that perhaps it is our very belief in an eternal life that denies us the opportunity to seize the life we already have.
 Then, without that safety net, we have no choice but to take our lives more seriously.
-To make better use of our time, to appreciate everything this time around because this time around may be the only chance we've got.
+To make better use of our time, to appreciate everything this time around because this time around may be the only time around.

-In 23 BC, Roman poet Horace wrote, "carpe diem," translated, it means "seize the day."
-We are aware of this, we have been aware of this for quite some time, before the dominant religion of today.
+In 23 BC, Roman poet Horace wrote, "carpe diem;" translated, it means "seize the day."
+We are aware of this, we have been aware of this for quite some time, before the dominant religions of today.
 What happened?
 How did we lose sight of what is inevitable?
 That life is precious?
-Being present and mindful is nothing new, so why do we see it as a new thought rising?
-Why is common sense so novel?
+Being present and mindful is nothing new, so why do we see it as a new rising thought?
+Why is common sense so radical?

 Much of the non-Western world only speak in present tense.
 We in the West think this is strange, yet it is strange to speak any other way, because only now exists.
 Anything other than present tense is figurative or imaginative.
 This is fine, but how often do we fret over something figurative or imaginative, believing it to be real?
 That it's happening now?

-And what is a good death?
+Then, what is a good death?
 We can never appreciate our own death.
 It's not for us.
-It is for those around us, to inspire them, to live now, and to live full.
+It is for those around us, to inspire them, to live now, and to live to the fullest.

 Useful Companions to This Article:

 - Waking Up: A Guide to Spirituality Without Religion - Sam Harris

 - The Inner Citadel: The Meditations of Marcus Aurelius - Pierre Hadot (Author), Michael Chase (Translator)